garykl/dotwarrior/README.md

 3. project
 4. annotation

-It's to a large extent customizable, which nodes to show and which not.
+It's to a large extent customizable, which nodes to show and which not and how they look like.

-There will be five different types of connections considered:
+There will be five different types of connections:

 1. task - task
 2. task - tag